OpenBankProject/Sofit/README.md

-Welcome to the Open Bank Project Sofi !

 # ABOUT

-This application demonstrates some of the principles of the Open Bank Project:
+The Sofit application demonstrates some of the social aims behind the Open Bank Project:

 1) Sliding scale of privacy and disclosure. e.g. Use aliases to protect real names but still show the flow of money .
 2) Different views on account data (Public / Share holders / Team etc.) e.g. hide balances on public view.
 3) Comment on transactions
 4) Add other meta data e.g. tags / images to transactions / payees.

-The project roadmap is available [here.](https://trello.com/b/aBELCLYA/open-bank-project-sofi)

 # LICENSE